annlindami/SQL_queries_to_analyze_and_extract_data/README.md

-One of the dataset named AIDS classification has been uploaded by accident,kindly ignore it.
+# SQL queries to extract and analyze data from a database

-Datset used is the Netflix Titles dataset obtained from Kaggle.
+The dataset used is the 'Netflix Titles' dataset obtained from Kaggle.

-The SQL query code along with the screenshots of the outputs ahve been included in the attached zip file.
+I have used MySQL Workbench for the execution of the following queries, for the extraction and analysis of the dataset.

-I have used MySQL Workbench for the execution of the Queries.
+SELECT, WHERE, ORDER BY, GROUP BY, JOINS (INNER, LEFT, RIGHT), Subqueries, SUM, AVG